jennaose/rust_internship/variables-day-2.md

 Assume we have a line of code

                      let age= 10;

+Here `age` cannot be changed, as rust automatically sets variales to immutable

 `let` is used to declare a variable in Rust.

 `age` is the name of the variable.

 `10` is the value we stored in the variable age.

+Assume we have another line of code

+                    let mut age= 10

+`mut` makes the variable `age` changeable such that we can define `age` again and change the value